higlass/higlass/track_types.rst

 track-type: ``horizontal-point``
 datatype: ``vector``

 Point tracks display 1D vector data.
 Unlike :ref:`line tracks <line-track>`, they are well suited to data with NaNs because they do not require two points to draw something.

+.. _chromosome-labels:

 Chromosome Labels
 =================